Concordium/concordium-node/docs/prometheus-exporter.md

 ### `network_soft_banned_peers`

 Current number of soft banned peers.
 The node temporarily ban peers if they fail to follow the protocol.

+### `network_peers_total`

+Total number of peers connected since startup.
+This is incremented when a peer completes a handshake.